What is Aeration?

 What to Expect for our Service

-On compacted soils and on lawns with slopes, you should see an immediate difference in water puddling and runoff after irrigation or rainfall.
+In addition to higher density turf, on compacted soils and on lawns with slopes, you should see an immediate difference in water puddling and runoff after irrigation or rainfall.
 After aeration, your lawn should be able to go longer between waterings, without showing signs of wilt.
 With repeat aerations over time, your lawn will show enhanced heat and drought stress tolerance.
 Remember, most lawns benefit from annual aeration.
 Lawns that receive this care will be healthier, more vigorous, easier to maintain and have fewer pest problems.

 - Improved air exchange between the soil and atmosphere.